-COLORADO SPRINGS, Colo. – The International Coaching Enrichment Certification Program welcomed 28 members to its class of 2013 today in Lausanne, Switzerland.
-The fifth edition of the ICECP – a collaborative effort between the United States Olympic Committee, the University of Delaware and the International Olympic Committee – included coaches from five continents, 28 countries and 11 sports.
+LAUSANNE, Switzerland – The International Coaching Enrichment Certification Program today honored its class of 2015 in a ceremony held at the International Olympic Committee headquarters in Lausanne, Switzerland.
+The seventh edition of the ICECP – an intensive coaching education program developed by the United States Olympic Committee, the University of Delaware and the IOC – included 28 coaches representing five continents, 33 countries and 14 sports.

-“It was a true honor to work with the USOC to put on a world-class program.
-The commitment of the USOC to the program is truly admirable,” said Dr. Matthew Robinson, director of the ICECP and professor of sport management at the University of Delaware.
-“The participants’ efforts were inspirational and I know all of them will make important contributions to their sport and the Olympic Movement for years to come.”
+"It was a true honor to work with the USOC to put on a world-class program,” said Dr. Matthew Robinson, director of the ICECP and professor of sport management at the University of Delaware.
+"The participants' efforts were inspirational and I know all of them will make important contributions to their sport and the Olympic Movement for years to come.
+We look forward to year eight next year and passing the 200 participant mark.
+I am humbled to work with so many passionate people who contribute to the success of the program."

-For more information on the ICECP, visit udel.edu/icecp.
+For more information on the ICECP, visit http://www.udel.edu/icecp.